 The Centre of Democracy will collect images of these hand-stitched works (submitted via this website by participants) and create a digital gallery that documents the issues and concerns of the time in which we now find ourselves.

-Once the pandemic is over, the Centre of Democracy will curate a public exhibition in Adelaide, South Australia, that showcases a selection of the work created as part of the STITCH & RESIST project.
+In mid-2021 the Centre of Democracy will curate a public exhibition in The Mill Adelaide, that showcases a selection of the work created as part of the STITCH & RESIST project.

 Sharing your cross stitch pieces with others is an important way of raising awareness of, and encouraging conversation about, the issues that matter to you.
 By submitting your work to the STITCH & RESIST gallery, your story will be shared and amplified for a long time to come.